Sari-Amin/Data-Science-IBM/README.md

 # Data-Science-IBM
-For Data Science professional certificate on coursera Exercises and Assignment.
+For Data Science IBM professional certificate on coursera Exercises and Assignment.